 - if you have low blood vitamin D levels, cancer, anemia, asthma, blood clotting problems, an infection, or calcium metabolism problems

 - if you have poor dental hygiene or other dental problems, or if you will be having a dental procedure

 - if you smoke or drink alcohol

-- if you take a corticosteroid (eg, prednisone), or if you have had or will be having chemotherapy or radiation treatment
+- if you have had or will be having chemotherapy or radiation treatment

 - if you have a mental disorder or other condition that may decrease your ability to follow the dosing instructions for Didronel